moonkin/moonkin.github.io/_posts/2018-12-02-applying-for-outreachy.md

 that you can be a complete beginner and mentors are ready to teach you.
 I must say that my Git skills were very limited.
 I finished an online course and understood how Git works in theory, but I haven't had enough practice because I've only tried local repositories.
-Also I have never even seen Makefiles and was unfamiliar with a lot of Debian-specific stuff, but thought it would be great to get to know some.
+Also I have never even seen makefiles and was unfamiliar with a lot of Debian-specific stuff, but thought it would be great to get to know some.

 So in the following weeks I had to ask one of the project's mentors, Paul Wise, several really